"Climate Change Adaptation Strategies to Cope with Water-related Disasters due to Global Warming "

 the Climate Change Adaptation Research Group on April 1, 2009.

 Establishing the Group helped further integrate impact assessment and adaptation measures research activities that separate departments had been conducting.
-As a result, an organizational setup was developed for promoting cross-cutting research to meet overall goals making use of the characteristics of respective research departments and center (Environment Department, Water Quality Control Department, River Department and Research Center for Disaster Risk Management) that participate in the research.
+As a result, an organizational setup was developed for promoting cross-cutting research to meet overall goals making use of the characteristics of respective research departments and center (Water Quality Control Department, River Department, Road Traffic Department, Urban Planning Department, Coastal, Marine and Disaster Prevention Department and Research Center for Infrastructure Management) that participate in the research.

 We will refine our expertise we have developed over a long period of time through the implementation of technical policies for preventing or reducing flood disasters, to adapt ourselves to climate change, an emerging issue; visualize the problems we are faced with from a long-term viewpoint; and offer fundamental knowledge for supporting the proposal and implementation of technical policies in order to build society that can intelligently adapt to climate change.